 We hold a 1 per cent interest in Mahindra Water Utilities Limited, an Indian trading company.
-Our only source of income from this shareholding is dividend income of which we have received a total of £10 thousand over the last six years and this income will have been subject to Indian tax at above the UK rate.
+Due to our nominal holding, this company is not a subsidiary, joint venture or associate of the group.
+Our only source of income from this shareholding is dividend income.
+For 2019/20, we received £22,000 and this income will have been subject to Indian tax at above the UK rate.